 Vito is Associate Professor in the Department of Global Development and Planning, University of Agder, Norway.
 In Agder, he is also a member of the Centre for Digital Transformation (CeDiT), and is a member of the university's Battery Coast initiative.
 He is Senior Research Associate at the Centre for Education Rights and Transformation, University of Johannesburg.

 He is a co-editor of the Journal of Contemporary African Studies, and a member of the international editorial board of HUMA - The Institute for Humanities in Africa at the University of Cape Town.
 He is the founder and chief editor of the public engagement blog Corona Times, a HUMA project.

 He received a BSc in Employment Relations & Human Resource Management from LSE, and an MPhil in Social Anthropological Research and a PhD in Social Anthropology from the University of Cambridge.

 Vito is an anthropologist, development scholar and political analyst with an interdisciplinary orientation spanning two main areas: 1) political economy & ecology, and 2) digitalisation, new media and communication.
-His work focuses on higher education, digital technologies, local, regional & sustainable development, labour & organisations, socio-economic inequalities, and social & political mobilisation.
+His work focuses on higher education, digital technologies, political communication, local, regional & sustainable development, labour & organisations, socio-economic inequalities, and social & political mobilisation.

 His approach is characterised by a systemic integration of ethnography, macro-level structural analysis, and epistemological & reflexive inquiry, in the tradition of “big ideas” social science and social theory.

 His early career was characterised by a specialism in southern and central Africa, which over the years has grown into a sustained comparison between Africa and the West.
 Vito has carried out field research in South Africa, Eswatini, UK and Norway.